 Paul has been a patron of Cavendish Cancer Care for over 2 years and is always really happy to help our charity.
 Paul knows that Cavendish Cancer Care makes a difference to the lives of so many local families who are living with and beyond a cancer diagnosis.
 In April, he hosted a Cake Break at the Harland Café to help support our work!

 Visiting Professor in Cancer Screening, University of Oxford

 Julietta Patnick was Director of the NHS Cancer Screening Programmes until retirement in 2015.

 Julietta is committed to improving the lives of people with cancer and increasingly interested in survivorship.
 She sees the Cavendish approach to giving people back some control in their lives as one improves the general health and wellbeing of people recovering from cancer treatment

 Julietta graduated in Ancient History and Classical Civilisation from Sheffield University and lived in the city for over 40 years after graduation.

-Mike Pye has been a patron since 2005, when he chose Cavendish Cancer Care as one of his Lord Mayor’s charities during his year in office.
-Ever since, Mike has been a consistent supporter, attending our charity balls, AGMs, and also doing regular fundraising of his own.
-In 2020, he is shaving his head for Cavendish as part of the 250 Challenge!
+Cllr Mike Pye joined Cavendish as a patron in 2005, when he chose Cavendish Cancer Care as one of his Lord Mayor’s charities during his year in office.
+Mike remained a consistent supporter, attending our charity balls, AGMs, and also doing regular fundraising of his own.
+In 2020, he shaved his head for Cavendish as part of the 250 Challenge!

 Kerrie Gosney is a freelance voice-over artist and weather presenter from the Hope Valley in Derbyshire.
 Kerrie has been a long-term supporter, helping us promote our service and events on ITV Calendar.
 She trekked the Great Wall of China for Cavendish in 2006, and Machu Picchu in 2012!